What Just Happened??!: Fred Savage Show Takes On Fandom

 If you’re like me, then you quickly dismissed What Just Happened, Fred Savage’s summer Fox series.
 Based on the brief ad glimpses I saw, it seemed like a hybrid of Bravo’s Watch What Happens Live mixed with those variety shows that Steve Harvey always seems to host.
 However, it’s actually something completely different.
-It is a hybrid, but it’s a hybrid of aftershows like Talking Dead and a meta comedy.
+It is a hybrid, but it’s a hybrid of aftershows like Talking Dead (which talks about Walking Dead and everything related to it: World Beyond and Fear the Walking Dead) and a meta comedy.
 Don’t worry–I’ll explain.

 In the world of the show, there is another show, The Flare.
 Based on a book series called The Moon is the Sun at Night, The Flare is a look at a small town called Milford, Illinois, after an apocalyptic solar flare.
 Every episode of What Just Happened begins with the last scene of that week’s The Flare episode.
 Those scenes are all shocking cliffhangers, leading to the apt title of the aftershow.